 What we can learn from China

-Kenya and its Chinese partners opted for a BOT-model: build-operate-transfer.
-For 5 years a Chinese company is still operating the railway line, then it will be handed over to the Kenyan state.
+Kenya and its Chinese partners opted for a BOT model: build-operate-transfer.
+For 5 years a Chinese company is still operating the railway line, and then it will be handed over to the Kenyan state.

-Contrary to all what we think, Chinese companies did not come with all their personell to build and operate.
-In our small experiment we could see that all customer services are being delivered by Kenyans.
-On our journey we actually got aware of only two Chinese people who worked in the background.
+Contrary to all that we think, Chinese companies did not come with all their personnel to build and operate.
+In our small experiment, we could see that all customer services are being delivered by Kenyans.
+On our journey, we actually got aware of only two Chinese people who worked in the background.

 It seems that detailed and carefully planned structures have been put in place by the Chinese partners.
-A highly professional management is at work.
+Highly professional management is at work.
 The BOT structure has been used for co-creating a huge infrastructure project.
 Generally no easy task.